Tag Archives: legacy

 Two months after his eighty-fourth birthday, my beloved grandpa sadly passed away.

-Today, I remember Florentino Mendez: veteran, brother, husband, father, grandpa, uncle, friend – he was a great man – I honor his life.
+Today, I remember Florentino Mendez: veteran, brother, husband, father, grandpa, uncle, and friend – he was a great man – I honor his life.

 © M.A.
 Perez 2017, All Rights Reserved